Perodua Alza (first generation): Quality issues

-After its initial release, the Alza received many negative comments from owners about its build quality and workmanship.
-The complaints posted included: brake pads releasing too much brake dust when used; faulty disc brakes; poor sound insulation at speeds over 70 km/h; petrol fumes detected after filling at the station; inadequate roof insulation, especially on rainy days; broken door levers; unusual sounds coming from the air-conditioning system; unusual heat build-up at the rear right seat, steering rack vibration and noises on uneven roads; and water coming in through the front headlamps.
-Uneven paint causes the exterior to scratched and chipped easily.
-Uneven rustproofing has also been reported.
+After its initial release, the Alza received numerous negative comments from owners regarding its build quality and workmanship.
+The posted complaints included: brake pads releasing excessive brake dust during use; faulty disc brakes; poor sound insulation at speeds exceeding 70 km/h; petrol fumes detected after refueling; inadequate roof insulation, particularly on rainy days; broken door levers; unusual sounds emanating from the air-conditioning system; excessive heat build-up at the rear right seat; steering rack vibrations and noises on uneven roads; and water entering through the front headlamps.
+Additionally, uneven paint caused the exterior to scratch and chip easily, and uneven rustproofing has also been reported.

-Up until early 2012, Perodua had not issued any recalls of the Alza.
-In May 2012, Perodua issued a recall order for both the Alza and its first-generation pre-facelifted hatchback MyVi for an extension of an air-conditioning pipe that previously could cause rust on the steering rack.
+Up until early 2012, Perodua had not issued any recalls for the Alza.
+In May 2012, Perodua announced a recall for both the Alza and its first-generation pre-facelifted hatchback, the MyVi, to address an extension of an air-conditioning pipe that could potentially cause rust on the steering rack.

-In October 2014, viral photos showing the rear axle of the new Alza dismantled started to appear and in response, Perodua said that it was due to an accident and neither faulty parts nor other quality issues were to be blamed.
-They threatened to take legal action against those who spread the photos.
+In October 2014, viral photos showing the rear axle of the new Alza dismantled began to circulate.
+In response, Perodua stated that the situation was due to an accident and that neither faulty parts nor other quality issues were to blame.
+They threatened legal action against those who disseminated the photos.

 Exports

 Brunei

-Since 2016, Perodua's official distributor in Brunei, GHK Motors Sdn Bhd sells the first facelifted Alza in 1.5 SE trim only with the optional of 4-speed automatic or 5-speed manual transmissions.
+Since 2016, Perodua's official distributor in Brunei, GHK Motors Sdn Bhd launched the first facelifted Alza in 1.5 SE variant only with the 4-speed automatic or 5-speed manual transmissions.

 The Alza's 1.5 SE as the second facelift model was launched on 3 May 2019.